Jam Sebastian

 Jam Vhille Fernando Sebastian (20 March 1986 – 4 March 2015), better known as Jam Sebastian, was a Filipino actor and an internet personality.
-He is known for being in a love team with Michelle Liggayu, who was his fiancee in real life with the two collectively known as JaMich.
+He is known for being in a love team with Michelle Liggayu, who was his fiancée in real life with the two collectively known as JaMich.
 He received significant reception in the Philippines as a YouTuber.

 Biography

 Jam Sebastian was born at 7:37 PM on Thursday, 20 March 1986 at the Chinese General Hospital and Medical Center and was the second son of Vilmo Flores Sebastian (born 28 August 1961, Santa Cruz, Manila) and Maria Carmen "Maricar" G. Fernando.
 His older brother Yexel is a toy collector who owns three toy museums in the Philippines.

 JaMich

 Before JaMich, Sebastian had described his relationship with Paolinne Michelle Liggayu as puppy love.
 Sebastian had also confirmed during an interview with StarStudio Magazine that they aka "JaMich" have been a couple since 2008.

 JaMich became one of YouTube's popular love teams in 2011.
 By Chance was their first uploaded video which gained more than seven million views with 543,163 accumulated subscribers.
 The duo joined Twitter in June 2011 and has since acquired over a million followers.
 After six years, the official engagement of JaMich was announced.
 It was Liggayu who proposed to Sebastian at the Philippine International Convention Center on 11 May 2014.